 Dave Brown first owned her, that skilled trophy-taker.

-Wayne Truex brokered my purchase, that enthusiastic matchmaker.
+Wayne Truex brokered the deal, that enthusiastic matchmaker.

 “Trust me,” he said, “This one’s for you.”